mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] 100+ kg (219+ lbs)

 **3. What is your typical competition all-up weight (AUW) in flight?**
+// TODO: typical take-off weight
+// if more setups, pick the one for highest-ranked competition
 - [ ] <= 75 kg
 - [ ] 76–85 kg
 - [ ] 86–95 kg